-NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS (NRSRO's): Firms that review the creditworthiness of the issuers of debt securities, and express their opinion in the form of letter ratings (e.g. AAA, AA, A, BBB, etc.) The primary rating agencies include Standard & Poor's Global Ratings; Moody's Investor Services, Inc., Fitch Ratings and Kroll Bond Rating Agency, Inc.
+NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS (NRSRO's): Firms designated by the U.S. Securities and Exchange Commission (SEC) to evaluate that review the creditworthiness of debt the issuers of debt securities, and express their opinions in the form of standardized letter ratings (e.g. AAA, AA, A, BBB, etc.).
+The three primary NRSROsrating agencies referenced by OCTA are include Standard & Poor's Global Ratings, Moody's Investors Services, Inc., and Fitch Ratings, Inc. and Kroll Bond Rating Agency, Inc.